The guiding information below responds to some frequently asked questions about writing your Vision for Reconciliation.

 What is a Vision for Reconciliation?

-When writing your Vision for Reconciliation, there is also an option to include a statement in your RAP that acknowledges the Country your school or early learning service is located on, and that pays respect to Elders and Traditional Custodians past and present.
-To support the development of this statement, consider engaging with the information and resources on the Acknowledgement of Country RAP Action page.
-As the statement will appear in your printed RAP document, you are encouraged to write a whole-school/service Acknowledgement, and to reference the context of the statement’s development.
+When writing your Vision for Reconciliation, there is also an option to include a statement in your RAP that acknowledges the Country your school or service is located on and pays respect to Elders and Traditional Custodians past and present.

 -